-Mendocino Farms, the beloved, chef-driven sandwich show, is finally opening a proper brick-and-mortar in Long Beach.
-Taking over the former Wahoo’s space at the Long Beach Exhange complex, it’s a welcome addition for not just East Long Beach.
-But also the local fans who’ve tired of their limited ghost kitchen concept inside Daisy Diner or have had to trek to El Segundo or Costa Mesa just to get their fix.
+Mendocino Farms, the beloved, chef-driven sandwich shop, is opening its first proper brick-and-mortar in Long Beach on Tuesday, Oct.
+7. Its to-go location out of the Daisy ghost kitchen is now permanently closed.
+Taking over the former Wahoo’s space at the Long Beach Exchange complex, it’s a welcome addition for not just East Long Beach.
+But also the local fans who’ve tired of their limited ghost kitchen concept inside Daisy Diner or have had to trek to El Segundo or Costa Mesa to get their fix.

 Beginning in 2020, the brand launched its first-ever Long Beach location, “Mendo to Go.”
 It was a delivery- and pickup-only kitchen operating out of a shared commercial space at 1388 Daisy Ave.
 It’s part of what’s known as a cloud kitchen model: no tables, no counter service.
 Just a focused, streamlined setup for prepping and pushing out orders—whether you’re ordering through their app, website, or third-party delivery service.

-This also meant limited access to what others normally experience at a Mendocino Farms—mainly, a consistently rotating menu of sandwiches, dine-in options, and a direct face-to-face hospitality experience.
+This also meant limited access to what others commonly experience at a Mendocino Farms—mainly, a consistently rotating menu of sandwiches, dine-in options, and a direct face-to-face hospitality experience.

 So what is Mendocino Farms?